Action Research Data Collection Methods

 Triangulation: Combining Methods for Enhanced Validity

 A key strength of action research is its potential to use triangulation.
 This involves using multiple data collection methods to verify findings and provide a more comprehensive understanding of the research problem.
-By combining quantitative and qualitative methods, researchers can strengthen the validity and reliability of their findings.
-For instance, combining observations with interviews allows researchers to cross-check observations with participants' self-reported experiences.
+Day to day, by combining quantitative and qualitative methods, researchers can strengthen the validity and reliability of their findings.
+Here's a good example: combining observations with interviews allows researchers to cross-check observations with participants' self-reported experiences.

 Ethical Considerations in Action Research Data Collection

-Ethical considerations are paramount in action research, especially when dealing with human participants.
+Ethical considerations are key in action research, especially when dealing with human participants.
 Researchers must:

 • Obtain informed consent from participants.